The New World Record Bass...

-On the Thursday of July 2, 2009, Manabu Kurita, age 32, of Aichi, Japan set out on Lake Biwa for another day of freshwater fishing.
+On the Thursday of July 2, 2009, Manabu Kurita, age 32, of Aichi, Japan set out on Lake Biwa for another day of freshwater fishing for some big largemouth bass.
 Lake Biwa is an ancient reservoir northeast of Kyoto.
 It's Japan's largest and oldest lake which dates back about 4 million years ago.
 At about 70 miles long, the lake covers 259 square miles.

 At around 11:30 in the morning, he observed something of sorts like a fish swimming or splashing around underneath some bridge pilings.
 So he maneuvered and positioned his boat near the commotion.